 To perform an action on one or more nodes, select them in the main view and click on the desired action at the bottom of the window.
 You can use the SHIFT or CTRL key to define multiple selections.

 Installing or Updating Goverlan Agents

 Click on Install/Update Agents to equip the selected nodes with the latest Goverlan Client Agents.

 - Agent installation can only be executed against machines that are within your organization or connected to your organization via a VPN.
 An agent installation cannot be performed on machines over the internet using the Goverlan Agent Manager.
-To install the client agent on machines over the internet, use an On-Demand Assist request (see The Goverlan Reach Client Agent)
+To install the client agent on machines over the internet, use an On-Demand Assist request (see Goverlan Client Agent Deployment and Management)

 Removing Goverlan Agents

 Click on Remove Agents to uninstall the client agents the selected nodes.

 - If some of the selected nodes have legacy Goverlan Agents installed, you will be prompted for which version of the agent to remove.